LedgerHQ/ledger-live/.changeset/spotty-roses-refuse.md

 "ledger-live-desktop": patch
 ---

-Refactors stake flow to trigger on account page
+Refactors stake flow to trigger from modal